 A visual of Phase Two super-imposed over aerial photographs is also available, so you can see what the tram network development will look like once finished.

 The latest updates on how construction work affects access to the University and its facilities for staff, students and visitors will be posted on this webpage throughout the building process.

-For more information on construction across Nottingham over the next six months, visit the NET website.
+For more information on construction across Nottingham, visit the NET website.